Unicorn trend: Unicorn design

 The Unicorn Trend has featured in the world of design with the creation of daily use objects and gadgets with the appearance and colors of unicorns.
 The designs are often found on pillows, sheets and bed-covers, drinking cups, and flatware.
-One of the most popular items was the unicorn pool float, an inflatable plastic unicorn.
+One of the most popular items was the inflatable unicorn pool float.

 Unicorn fashion

-Rapidly the popularity of unicorn-themed objects also reached the fashion industry.
-Clothes, shoes and accessories were involved, but also phone covers and tattoos.
-Materials such as sheer fabrics and fake fur started to be used more frequently associated with rainbow or pastel colors and unicorn images.

 In 2016, actress Margot Robbie wore an Alexander McQueen gown adorned with a gold sequin unicorn to the premiere of the film Suicide Squad.
-During the 2017, Milan Fashion Week, Moschino unveiled a capsule collection in collaboration with the 80s children toy brand "My Little Pony".
+During the 2017 Milan Fashion Week, Moschino unveiled a capsule collection in collaboration with the children's toy brand My Little Pony.
 Models were parading on the runway clothed with bubble-gum pink and baby blue looks displaying the toys' graphic.
-During the 2018, Paris Fashion Week, American designer Thom Browne ended his show with a model walking out on the runway having a unicorn on leash.
+During the 2018 Paris Fashion Week, American designer Thom Browne ended his show with a model walking out on the runway having a unicorn on leash.
 The unicorn consisted of two male models wearing an elaborate white tulle costume coordinated with the look of the model.